Prototype theory: Basic level categories

-However, the notion of Basic Level is problematic, e.g. whereas dog as a basic category is a species, bird or fish are at a higher level, etc. Similarly, the notion of frequency is very closely tied to the basic level, but is hard to pinpoint.
+However, the notion of Basic-ness as a Level can be problematic.
+Linguistically, types of bird (swallow, robin, gull) are basic level - they have mono-morphemic nouns, which fall under the superordinate BIRD, and have subordinates expressed by noun phrases (herring gull, male robin).
+Yet in psychological terms, bird behaves as a basic level term.
+At the same time, atypical birds such as ostrich and penguin are themselves basic level terms, having very distinct outlines and not sharing obvious parts with other birds.

 More problems arise when the notion of a prototype is applied to lexical categories other than the noun.
 Verbs, for example, seem to defy a clear prototype: [to run] is hard to split up in more or less central members.

 In her 1975 paper, Rosch asked 200 American college students to rate, on a scale of 1 to 7, whether they regarded certain items as good examples of the category furniture.
 These items ranged from chair and sofa, ranked number 1, to a love seat (number 10), to a lamp (number 31), all the way to a telephone, ranked number 60.

 While one may differ from this list in terms of cultural specifics, the point is that such a graded categorization is likely to be present in all cultures.
 Further evidence that some members of a category are more privileged than others came from experiments involving: